 - Track Santa Claus on NORAD’s Santa Tracker!
 We always did this one when I was little.
 I remember my mom using this to get us to bed.
 If he was getting close to our area on the map, especially.
 Santa can’t come if you’re awake!

-- Read ‘Twas the Night Before Christmas.
-We have this Record A Story version and we love it!
+- Read ‘Twas the Night Before Christmas.version and we love it!
 Have a grand parent or great grandparent record themselves reading it and play it for your kids every year!

 Christmas Day Traditions:

 - Put sweet rolls and a breakfast casserole in oven so it can cook while everyone opens presents, then enjoy a delicious (no fuss) Christmas morning feast!

 - Make a special dinner.
 We like to do Mexican food.
 I usually make either shredded beef taquitos or Pozole Rojo (a spicy Mexican soup)